Vision, Principles and Funding

 In addition to being an independent disability services provider in Melbourne, we are also a registered training organisation (RTO).

-Inclusion Melbourne is funded through the DHS day support program.
-In Victoria, people with a disability are eligible to receive an individual support package.
+In Victoria, people with a disability are eligible to receive an individual funding package.
 These funding packages are known by a number of names (Individual Support Packages, Futures For Young Adults, Individually Attached Funding, Direct Payments).
-In most cases, the funding cannot be used by the individual but instead serves as a voucher that funds a registered Disability Support Provider such as Inclusion Melbourne.
+In most cases, the funding cannot be accessed by the individual but instead serves as a voucher that funds a registered Disability Support Provider such as Inclusion Melbourne.

 Yes.
 We’ve had a few!
 We were originally the Prahran & South Yarra branch of the Helping Hand Association, then Gawith Villa and now Inclusion Melbourne.